sarfraznawaz2005/floyer/README.md

 ## Current Limitations ##

-- Does not have multiple server suppport eg staging and production
+- Does not have multiple server support eg staging and production
 - Works with current main git branch only
-- Currenly only supports `FTP` connector
+- Currently only supports `FTP` connector
-- Currenly only supports `git` driver
+- Currently only supports `git` driver
 - Not fully tested especially `rollback` feature

 ## Download ##